 How the Refrigerant Charge Measurement verification works:

 When a new A/C system is installed, the installing contractor performs the refrigerant charge measurement and has an independent, third party HERS rater verify.
 This applies when either replacing an existing HVAC unit or installing a new system.
 The contractor then fills out the appropriate sections of the standard CF-2R form indicating the proper amount of refrigerant charge.
 The HERS rater then verifies the refrigerant charge by attaching their own gauges to the system to measure the refrigerant charge.
-Another approach may be used.
-This method requires the HVAC installer to install temperature measurement access holes and saturation temperature measurement sensors.
-This allows the HERS rater to verify the system performance and refrigerant charge without attaching gauges to the system.

 The temperature measurement access holes are 5/16 holes that the contractor drills, one in the supply plenum.
 Exact locations are specified in the standards.
 HVAC installers can attend training seminars sponsored by the state to become familiar with the details of this process.
 You can became fairly proficient with the process in about 2 hours of hands on training.